typelevel/cats-effect/docs/typeclasses.md

 ## `MonadCancel`

-This typeclass extends `MonadError` (in Cats) and defines the meaning of resource safety and preemption (cancellation).
+This typeclass extends `MonadError` (in Cats) and defines the meaning of resource safety and cancellation.
 Using it, we can define effects which safely acquire and release resources:

 <!-- TODO enable mdoc for this -->
 ```scala